On Saturday morning, bright and early, we embarked on another

 I also felt overwhelmed with love for a Heavenly Father who freely gives

-His love to His children to bless others.
+His love for all His children to bless them with.

 After we said our goodbyes, we left the house, pulled over to the side of the road

-before getting back onto the 40, and changed out of our church clothes.
+before getting back onto the 40 and changing out of our church clothes.

 I thought a lot about Claire, who is serving a mission and having

 similar experiences.
 I am so thankful she is doing what she is doing.

 She is wonderful and amazing, and I am so proud.
 I was so glad all the Nies

 were there to see the family Christian baptized!

 I was glad they got to see the obedience, love, and dedication

 that a 19-year-old boy had toward a family so long ago.